Picture of Gregory M. Anding

 Download VCard Print This Profile

-Greg Anding is a smart litigator and persuasive trial advocate who defends Fortune 500 and other manufacturer, energy, petrochemical, and pipeline businesses involved in toxic tort, hearing loss, and expropriation matters.
-He currently serves as national defense counsel for several major businesses involved in thousands of asbestos and benzene litigation claims valued into the hundreds of millions of dollars in demands.
-Greg is a Martindale Hubbell AV-rated attorney and Practice Group Leader of the firm’s Occupational Exposure and Toxic Tort Litigation team.
+Greg Anding is a smart litigator and persuasive trial advocate who defends Fortune 500 and other manufacturer, energy, petrochemical, and pipeline businesses involved in product liability claims, toxic tort, hearing loss, and expropriation matters.
+He currently serves as national defense counsel for two major businesses involved in hundreds of asbestos and benzene litigation claims valued into the hundreds of millions of dollars in demands.

-Greg brings particular depth of experience and proven skill to resolving asbestos and benzene litigation.
-He has handled numerous large-scale, big-ticket asbestos and benzene cases, working with many of the industry’s top professionals and serving as defense liaison counsel across a myriad of cases.
+Greg brings particular depth of experience and proven skill to resolving product liability, asbestos and benzene litigation.
+He has handled numerous large-scale, big-ticket product liability, asbestos and benzene cases, working with many of the industry’s top professionals and serving as defense liaison counsel across a myriad of cases.

 Notably, Greg has taken two asbestos trials to verdict, several to jury selection and opening, and countless to the courthouse steps.
-His advocacy skill includes trials in other types of litigation as well, including hearing loss trials and several expropriation trials for pipeline companies.
+His advocacy skill includes trials in other types of litigation as well, including products liability, hearing loss trials and several expropriation trials for pipeline companies.
+Greg is experienced in critiquing chemical plant process safety plans, and managing high-stakes litigation while finding creative, efficient solutions that allow his clients to succeed.

-Greg serves as national coordinating counsel for three major companies involved in a multitude of large-scale asbestos and benzene litigation claims across the country – with individual claims valued from millions to tens of millions of dollars at stake.
 After nearly three decades of defending asbestos litigation and other toxic torts, Greg brings an arsenal of experts to his defense practice.
-He knows many of the national plaintiff and defense firms and was a driving force in helping the firm to establish the technological infrastructure to manage its tremendous caseload in this area.
+He knows many of the national plaintiff and defense firms and was a driving force in helping the firm establish the technological infrastructure to manage its tremendous caseload in this area.

 Greg’s advocacy style is fact-based and appeals to both judges and juries alike.
 Meticulously organized and ever-prepared, Greg’s people skills and ability to set others at ease make him both believable and persuasive when defending clients faced with plaintiffs who are extremely empathetic.
 He is valued by clients and colleagues alike as a formidable advocate that does not create superfluous legal spend.